 One of the standout features of Apple Music at launch was internet radio stations, and it’s still going strong.
 There is always a live DJ somewhere in the world who is live, all you have to do is click in to start listening.
 If you miss one, you can always just go back and listen to the DJ’s set as it’s all recorded and organized nicely in this tab.
 You’ll also get an upcoming schedule of so is going to be live and if you don’t feel like listening to a DJ this is also the page where you can pick a station by genre, though as far as I can tell it’s just a few more constantly updated playlists.
 Still, it’s just another way to discover new music if you want it.

-If you’re don’t have an unlimited plan or pay for data as you go, you’re going to want to download as much as you can over WiFi because yes, Apple Music uses mobile data when connected to WiFi.
+If you don’t have an unlimited plan or pay for data as you go, you’re going to want to download as much as you can over WiFi because yes, Apple Music uses mobile data when connected to WiFi.
 Apple Music lets you download songs, albums, or playlists onto your device by tapping the little cloud and arrow button to the right of the playlist or song.
 If you do this while connected to Wi-Fi, you’ll avoid data charges and can still listen to your music while on the go.
 The downside to this is that there’s no option for offline playback of any of the live radios, even the ones that are pre-recorded.
 This is kind of a bummer seeing as it would give data-conscious people a way to listen to the radio stations afterward almost like a podcast.
 The only parts of the radio tab that are available for offline playback are the playlists.

 Can you listen to Apple Music offline?